EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Betancourt.
+C++11 workshop next week!
+Any good references or ideas of how to proceed?

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

+Betancourt.
+Python examples for WiMLDS workshop.